 We have already seen how to turn off Windows Update Delivery Optimization.
 Now let us see how to delete or remove the residual Delivery Optimization Files, if any, from your computer and reclaim disk space.

 Delete Delivery Optimization Files

 Run the built-in Disk Cleanup Tool.
 Type Disk Cleanup in the search box.
 Then click on the result to open it.

 When you run this tool, if any Delivery Optimization Files are found on your computer, they will be displayed in the results.

-Since you have already disabled Windows Delivery Optimization feature, you can safely delete these files.
+Since you have already disabled the Windows Delivery Optimization feature, you can safely delete these files.

-The files could be just a couple of MB’s or even mush larger in size, and thus deleting them can help you further reclaim disk space.
+The files could be just a couple of MB’s or even much larger in size, and thus deleting them can help you further reclaim disk space.

-I have noticed one thing on my Windows 10 computer.
-Even when I have disabled Windows Update Delivery Optimization, every once in a while, I see it turned on back!
+I have noticed one thing on my Windows 11/10 computer.
+Even when I have disabled Windows Update Delivery Optimization, I see it turned on back every once in a while!
 Maybe it happens after some Windows Updates.

 Did you see these files on your system?
 What was their size?